-Software that met the market definition also needed a minimum of 20 user-submitted reviews published before July 31, 2019, and have an above-average overall user rating compared to other products in the category.
+Software that met the market definition also needed a minimum of 10 user-submitted reviews and an above-average overall user rating compared to other products in the category.

-- “Top” free tools had a minimum overall rating of 4/5 stars from reviewers on Capterra at the time of publication.
+- “Best” free tools had a minimum overall rating of 4.5/5 stars from reviewers on Capterra at the time of publication.